 Get citations as an Endnote file:

-The Serving and ex-serving Australian Defence Force members who have served since 1985: suicide monitoring 2001 to 2019 report is a statistical report that presents both counts and incidence rates of suicides for members of the ADF who have at least one day of service between 1 January 1985 and 31 December 2019.
+The Serving and ex-serving Australian Defence Force members who have served since 1985: suicide monitoring 1997 to 2020 report is a statistical report that presents both counts and incidence rates of suicides for members of the ADF who have at least one day of service between 1 January 1985 and 31 December 2020, with the suicides monitored over the period 1 January 1997 to 31 December 2020.
 Information in the report is presented by age, sex, rank, length of service, time since separation and reason for separation.

-An additional 808 suicide deaths are reported here compared to the 2020 update.
+An additional 327 suicide deaths are reported here compared with the 2021 report.
 The breakdown of changes in the number of suicide deaths reported is as follows:

-Care should be taken in comparing data in this report with previous AIHW publications, due to the expanded cohort.
+Care should be taken in comparing data in this report with previous AIHW publications.
 When comparing the results published here to those released in earlier updates it is more useful to focus on suicide rates, as these give a better indication of the risk of suicide to different groups within the ADF population.

 Due to limitations in historical Department of Defence personnel records, the study population does not include ADF members with service prior to 1 January 1985.